haemtim/BluetoothBroadcastFix/README.md

 Optional:
   - Set Path to the Nvidia Broadcast UI exe (on line 15)
   - Set a differnt sleep for the checking intervall (on line 6, Default: 5s)

+# Autostart on boot
+Set path to the ps1 script in autostart-bluetooth-broadcast.cmd

+'Win + R': shell:startup

+Place the cmd file (or a link to the file) in there